 Terms of Delivery

-BZR shall deliver to Walkin the Deliverables, including all source code and other assets required to make the Deliverables, associated with each one of the Milestones on the Delivery Date identified in the table above.
+BZR shall deliver to Walkin the Deliverables, including all source code accessible through version control system and other assets required to make the Deliverables, associated with each one of the Milestones on the Delivery Date identified in the table above.

 In the event that BZR cannot deliver the Deliverables on the Tentative Delivery Date to Walkin , BZR shall notify Walkin promptly.
 The Parties shall then re-negotiate the Tentative Delivery Dates in good faith.
 Failure by BZR to deliver the Deliverables on the corresponding Tentative Delivery Date shall not constitute a material breach by BZR provided that the delay within which the Deliverables are delivered is not greater than ten (15) Business Days.